 Since then I have received many questions from customers and partners about the new license model.
 Also the fact that SAP AIF has become an integral part of the SAP S/4HANA technology both for on-premise and for cloud, led to some uncertainties around licensing.

-So, let’s try to shed some light into the license topic addressing your frequently asked questions within this blog.
+So, let’s try to shed some light into the license topic hopefully addressing most of your questions asked.

 How is the metric defined?